History of ITV: 1979 dispute

-All other regions showed a specially-made apology caption generated by the IBA, which was for a time amended to include an appeal on behalf of the West Yorkshire Police in their hunt for the Yorkshire Ripper.
-The only other content broadcast outside of the Channel Television region was the IBA's Engineering Announcements.

 Post-1979 strike

-The strike ended with victory for the unions in a dispute, estimated to have cost the companies £100 million in lost revenue.
+Programming resumed at 5.38pm on Wednesday 24 October 1979.
+The strike ended with victory for the unions involved in the dispute, estimated to have cost the companies £100 million in lost revenue.
 Channel alone lost £10,000 per week due to the strike.
 Technicians saw a 45% increase in their salary, from £8,000 to £11,620.
-Programming resumed at 5.38pm on Wednesday 24 October 1979.
 Returning viewers were greeted with a new jingle, "Welcome home to ITV", sung by the Mike Sammes Singers.

 The first night's schedule back after the strike was filled by programmes already "in the can" before the strike commenced.
 Both Crossroads and Coronation Street aired special introductions to their first episodes back, to inform viewers of the events in both soaps, where they left off back in July 1979.

 The first night schedule was networked from Thames Television in London to all ITV regional companies across the United Kingdom as part of their national emergency schedule, and was as follows: